Compare any two graphics cards:

 Display Graphs

-Texel RateThe Radeon RX 6900 XT is a small bit (more or less 11%) better at texture filtering than the Radeon RX 6800 XT. (explain)
+Texel RateThe Radeon RX 6900 XT is a little bit (about 11%) faster with regards to anisotropic filtering than the Radeon RX 6800 XT. (explain)

-Pixel RateBoth cards have the exact same pixel rate, so in theory they should perform equally good at at AA, and be able to handle the same resolutions. (explain)
+Pixel RateBoth cards have exactly the same pixel fill rate, so in theory they should be equally good at at full screen anti-aliasing, and be capable of handling the same resolutions. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison